The solution is an inexpensive filter mask. These are not painters masks! These are not dust masks! You can not easily find them in stores, if at all.

 Don't forget to indicate your size!

 Please send your check or money order to: Tikvah, 735 Gossage Avenue, Petaluma, CA 94952.
-Or you can send your order by email to email@example.com and your payment via x.com or PayPal.
+Or you can send your order by email to firstname.lastname@example.org and your payment via PayPal.
 Yes, we now accept credit cards!.
 If you'd like to order other products we carry, your shipping and handling costs will vary.
 Ask us about shipping costs outside the US.

 Tikvah - 735 Gossage Avenue, Petaluma, CA 94952.
 707-775-4475 (10am-8pm PDT only) - email@example.com